Harvard. Final Examination Questions for Carver’s Sociology, 1918

 Today’s posting provides the examination questions for the final examination in Thomas Nixon Carver’s course “Principles of Sociology” from June, 1918.
 The syllabus to the course along with links to the individual items has been posted earlier.
-The mid-year examination questions from February, 1923 for the later academic year have been also posted.
+The mid-year examination questions from February, 1923 for the later academic year and the final examination questions from June, 1923 have been also posted as well.

 [Economics] 8.
 Principles of Sociology.
 Mon., Wed., Fri., at 9.
 Professor Carver, assisted by Mr….

 A study in social adaptation, both passive and active.
 Problems of race improvement, moral adjustment, industrial organization, and social control are considered in detail.

 Source: Harvard University.
 Division of History, Government, and Economics 1917-18 published in Official Register of Harvard University, Vol. XIV, No. 25 (May 18, 1917), p.
 62.

 Total 17: of which 7 Seniors, 8 Juniors, 2 Other.